kanekop/another-hour-2nd/README.md

 # Another Hour Scheduler

 Another Hour Scheduler is an advanced web-based scheduling application that extends the unique time concepts of Another Hour Clock.
-This application allows you to manage your calendar and events using the **"Scaled 24"** and **"Another Hour" (AH)** time system, while seamlessly integrating with your existing Google Calendar and Outlook Calendar.
+This application allows you to manage your calendar and events using the **"Designed 24"** and **"Another Hour" (AH)** time system, while seamlessly integrating with your existing Google Calendar and Outlook Calendar.

 ## 📅 About This Project